sebastiangreger/kirby3-commentions/README.md

 By default, `commentionsList()` presents all comments and mentions in one list.
 To present certain reactions (e.g. bookmarks, likes, RSVPs) separately, use `commentionsList('grouped')` instead (check options further below for additional control).

-### Retrieving comments for display in the frontend
+#### Option C. Create your own frontend presentation

+Since above snippets are mainly provided to enable a quick start, you may of course run your own frontend code entirely.
+If you'd like to build on the templates, you can find them in the `site/plugins/kirby3-commentions/snippets` folder.

-While it is advisable to use the `commentionsFeedback()` and `commentionsForm()` helpers as their markup changes based on the plugin settings, you may want to have more control over displaying your comments and webmentions.
+While it may be advisable to use the `commentionsFeedback()` and `commentionsForm()` helpers, as their markup changes based on the plugin settings (and possibly in future versions, if new features are added), you may want to have more control over presenting your list of comments and webmentions.

-The function `$page->commentions()` on a page object returns an array with the raw and complete comments data for that page (NB. this includes also comments pending approval, as indicated by the `approved` field!).
-This is the preferred API if you want to control how your comments and webmentions are displayed.
-Use that array to build your presentation logic.
+The page method `$page->commentions()` on a page object returns an array with the raw and complete comments data for that page.
+This is the preferred API if you want to control how your comments and webmentions are displayed (the `commentionsList('raw')` from Commentions 0.x is deprecated and no longer recommended).
+Use that array to build your presentation logic to taste.

+_NB.
+The array returned by this page method also includes comments pending approval, as indicated by the `approved` field.
+It also may contain e-mail addresses etc., so make sure to carefully limit what data is being displayed publicly._

 ### Adding CSS styles